openebs/lvm-localpv/docs/storageclasses.md

 - #### Shared (Optional)

   lvm-localpv volume mount point can be shared among the multiple pods on the same node.
-Applications that can share the volume can set value of `shared` parameter to yes defaults to no.
+Applications that can share the volume can set value of `shared` parameter to yes defaults to no. For more information about workflow of share volume click [here](../design/lvm/storageclass-parameters/shared.md).
   ```yaml
   apiVersion: storage.k8s.io/v1
   kind: StorageClass